2 Positive Ways Technology Is Impacting Precision Irrigation

 Long gone are the days when you decide on water based on when your neighbor irrigates.
 For a small investment relative to the value of your crop, growers make better-informed decisions that reduce costs and increase yields.
 Every year we see more growers using this technology, and the trend for field monitoring continues to grow.

-Using satellite and weather data, ETc, for any field anywhere in the world, can be computed.
+Using satellite and weather data, ETc, for any field anywhere in the world, can be computed and is one of the most essential features of precision irrigation.
 ETc observes the response of a plant (or set of plants or trees) in a field to the weather and their stage of growth.
 This information is used to determine when to irrigate a field.
 Accurate and timely information of ETc improves the precision of timeliness of irrigation delivered throughout the season.

 Growers can use this information to develop annual water budgets to manage their water use.
 Water budgets are segmented by month using years of historical satellite and weather data, and growers use this information to determine how much water they are using.
 This is more valuable today with the Sustainable Groundwater Act in California.